-Using database character set UTF8 for XML data could potentially cause a fatal error or affect security negatively.
+Using database character set UTF8 for XML data could potentially cause an irrecoverable error or affect security negatively.
 If a character that is not supported by the database character set appears in an input-document element name, a replacement character (usually "?") is substituted for it.
-This will terminate parsing and raise an exception.
+This terminates parsing and raises an exception.

-See Also: Appendix B, "Configuring Oracle Database Client Globalization Support" for more information on NLS\LANG
+See Also: Appendix B, "Configuring Oracle Database Client Globalization Support" for more information about NLS_LANG

-Oracle Database Client Hardware and Software Certification
+2.3 Oracle Database Client Hardware and Software Certification

 The platform-specific hardware and software requirements included in this installation guide were current at the time this guide was published.
-However, because new platforms and operating system software versions might be certified after this guide is published, review the certification matrix on the Oracle MetaLink Web site for the most up-to-date list of certified hardware platforms and operating system versions.
-This Web site also provides compatible client an database versions, patches, and workaround information for bugs.
-The OracleMetaLink Web site is available at the following URL:
+However, because new platforms and operating system software versions might be certified after this guide is published, review the certification matrix on the My Oracle Support (formerly Oracle MetaLink) Web site for the most up-to-date list of certified hardware platforms and operating system versions.
+This Web site also provides compatible client and database versions, patches, and workaround information for bugs.
+The My Oracle Support (formerly Oracle MetaLink) Web site is available at the following URL:

-https://metalink.oracle.com/
+https://support.oracle.com/